-VPU example application is located under Yocto Project build tmp work tree in imx-test//test/mxc_vpu_test.
+VPU example application is located under rpm/BUILD/imx-test/test/mxc_vpu_test after selecting an unpacking the imx-test package with LTIB.
 This application gives an example of how to use the VPU API to control the VPU hardware to implement a decoder or an encoder.
 The following test cased are included in this test application: